victorres11/vtgrowthmarketing/README.md

 4. Commit changes and push to github

+* Add any images to the hexo/source/images folder

 # To Delete a Blog Post
 1. Delete the post under source/_post folder